24-hour Parent Support & Crisis Intervention Services 844-450-HOPE (4673)

-Greater Hope Foundation's Foster Family Agency provides temporary and long-term care to youth across Southern California from ages newborn to Non-Minor Dependents (NMD).
+Greater Hope Foundation (GHF) provides temporary and long-term care to youth across Southern California from ages newborn to Non-Minor Dependents (NMD).
 Our experienced professional staff, dedicated donors, and generous volunteers have worked together, tirelessly, to build our established reputation for quality services.

-❤ Many of our foster parents and potential foster parents have questions about state law and the requirements of being a guardian resource parent for children in need.
-You can use the information below to learn more and decide whether becoming a foster parent is right for you. ❤ Foster parents must be at least 18 years of age or older. ❤ Foster parents, and everyone living in the home, 18 years of age and over, must be live-scanned (fingerprinted) and cleared with the child abuse index from the Department of Social Services.
+❤ Resource parents must be at least 18 years of age or older. ❤ Resource parents, and everyone living in the home, 18 years of age and over, must be live-scanned (fingerprinted) and cleared with the child abuse index from the Department of Social Services.
 The process takes approximately 14 days.
-For further information on live-scanning, please visit http://www.ghssc.net/all-clear-livescan/ ❤ Foster parents must attend an orientation and complete a 12-hour per-certification training class, which are provided, at no expense, by the agency.
-The per-certification covers topics such as: foster parent responsibilities, child abuse reporting, Children’s Protective Services and agency policies/ procedures. ❤ Foster parents must become CPR-certified and trained in basic first aid.
-The agency offers classes to obtain certification. ❤ All foster parents are required to complete a health screening from a physician to confirm there are no physical conditions preventing them from becoming a foster parent.
-Additionally, foster parents must be tested for TB and provide the negative test results. ❤ Foster homes are required to have adequate rooms in the household with a maximum of two children in a bedroom.
+For further information on live-scanning, click here. ❤ Resource parents must attend an orientation and complete a 12-hour per-certification training class, which are provided, at no expense, by the agency.
+The pre-certification covers topics such as: resource parent responsibilities, child abuse reporting, Children’s Protective Services, and agency policies/ procedures.
+Classes now available online in English and Spanish.
+To access our online orientation, in English, click here To access our online orientation, in Spanish, click here ❤ Resource parents must become CPR-certified and trained in basic first aid.
+The agency offers classes to obtain certification. ❤ Foster homes are required to have adequate rooms in the household; typically with a maximum of two children in a bedroom.

 Frequently Asked Questions about Foster Care: